zKxnai/steam-achievement-manager-plus/README.md

 - Get every game listed (Mods counted as Games etc.)
 - Open achievements in custom window
 - Prevent Cursor from automatically tapping in searchbar
-- Scrolling only works in active tab
 - ~~Search for/Jump to game via name/AppID~~ with highlight
+- Different themes/switches (Toggle on/off automatically)

 ### Finished
 - ~~Load icons in background~~